DataDog/documentation/content/synthetics/uptime_check.md

 3. Name your Uptime Check.
 4. Optionally, add tags to filter your Uptime Check in the [Synthetics page][1].

-5. Pick-up locations to run the test from, available locations are:
+5. Pick-up locations to run the test from.
+Available locations are:
     * Frankfurt (Request made from an AWS Datacenter)
     * Tokyo (Request made from an AWS Datacenter)

-6. Choose a Check frequency between "1 run per minute" to "1 run per week".
+6. Choose a Check frequency between "1 run per minute" and "1 run per week".
 7. Finish by clicking on **Test URL** to try out the request configuration.
 You should see a response preview show up in the right side of your screen.

 ### Validation

-When running an Uptime Check, you must define at least one Assertion that should be monitored by Datadog.
-An Assertion is defined by a parameter, a comparator, and a value.
+When running an Uptime Check, you must define at least one assertion that should be monitored by Datadog.
+An assertion is defined by a parameter, a comparator, and a value.

 | Parameter     | Comparators                | Value type                                                       |
 | --------      | ---------                  | --------                                                         |